About Me

 By reducing the organic and yard waste going out of your household, you're not only easing the burden on overflowing landfills, but you're also helping conserve fuel that is required to ferry this waste till landfills.

-Less weight to be carried around = Less fuel consumed.
+Less kitchen waste to be carried around = Less fuel consumed.

 Look into your filled trash bag.
 How much organic waste is in there?